AB Tasty’s note: This is a guest post by Umesh Kumar, digital marketing evangelist at Designhill.

 - Most companies spend $92 to acquire customers, but only $1 to convert them.
 (Source: tweakyourbiz.com)

-- Only 22% businesses are satisfied with their conversion (Source: Semrush.com)
+- Only 22% of businesses are satisfied with their conversion (Source: Semrush.com)

-- 44% companies use A/B testing when trying to optimize conversion rates.
+- 44% of companies use A/B testing when trying to optimize conversion rates.
 (Source: Unbounce.com)

-- 85% marketers plan to focus more on conversion rate optimization this year.
+- 85% of marketers plan to focus more on conversion rate optimization this year.
 (Source: Truconversion.com)